 Be the first to know about your favourite artist’s tour by signing up to mailing lists and newsletters.
 We’d recommend signing-up to the artist's own mailing list, as well as the Ticketmaster mailing list.
 Plus, Spotify occasionally sends concert recommendations in your local area, which have been hand-picked depending on the genres of music you listen to.

 RadioTimes.com’s Going Out newsletter is also a brilliant way to stay ahead of the game with new ticketing releases.
-As well as concert tickets, we have plenty of inspiration on how to spend your free time, from UK steam train experiences and best London art exhibitions, to best immersive experiences and top London comedy shows.
+As well as concert tickets, we have plenty of inspiration on how to spend your free time, from Planet Earth III: Live in Concert and London's Balloon Museum, to best immersive experiences and our comprehensive guide to ABBA Voyage tickets.
 You can sign-up using the widget below.

 Save on the booking fee

-You’ve just got to the front of the queue for Beyoncé tickets, and you’ve already mentally prepared to spend £90 on a ticket, when — bam! — you’re hit with a £3 booking fee and a £4 transaction fee.
+You’ve just got to the front of the queue for Take That tickets and you’ve already mentally prepared to spend £60 on a ticket, when — bam! — you’re hit with a £3 booking fee and a £4 transaction fee.
 It’s not the end of the world, but it is annoying… We’ve broken down the average booking fee for each site.